JerryXin2/Mini-Amazon/README_FinalReport.txt

 Link to access github Repository, with all code: https://gitlab.oit.duke.edu/mx47/mini-amazon-skeleton

+We would like to enter our project for an Audience Choice Award for Extra Credit.

 The code to populate the sample database is found under mx47/mini-amazon-skeleton/db/data.

 The three files used to generate the sample data are: